dotnet/docs/docs/framework/wpf/introduction-to-wpf.md

 ### 3D rendering

 WPF also includes 3D rendering capabilities that integrate with 2-d graphics to allow the creation of more exciting and interesting user interfaces.
-For example, the following figure shows 2D images rendered onto 3D shapes.
+For example, the following figure shows 2D images rendered onto 3D shapes:

 ![Visual3D sample screen shot](media/introduction-to-wpf/wpfintrofigure13.png)